HubTou/PyLists4C/DOC.md

     printf("%ld is a prime number\n", number);
 else
     printf("%ld is NOT a prime number\n", number);
+// "14 is NOT a prime number\n" is printed to stdout

 // or, more simply:
 // if (listContainsLong(pPrimeNumbers, number))
 ...